 Any type of bar line MAY be used to begin or end a measure repeat group.

-Measure repeats SHOULD NOT be used with Mensural notation due to the general absence of measures in this system of notation.
+Measure repeats SHOULD NOT be used with Mensural or Neume notation due to the general absence of measures in this system of notation.

 Rhythmic sequence